junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Health depends on many things, but above all it depends on whether people have enough to eat.

 Most food comes from the land.
 Land that is used well can produce more food.
-A health worker needs to know ways to help the land better feed the people—now and in the future.
+A health worker needs to know ways to help the land better feed the people, now and in the future.
 But even the best used piece of land can only feed a certain number of people.

 And today, many of the people who farm do not have enough land to meet their needs or to stay healthy.